fate-srd/book-of-hanz-content/BookOfHanz2021.md

 1. What will they do, if unopposed?

 More traditional players/GMs might find this artificial.
 I see it as a focus on fiction—in fiction, the events are directly about the characters, and often specifically to highlight inner conflict of the characters.
 This involves the characters and players more directly, and focuses the story on them.
 This is what changes Star Wars from a generic story about shooting lasers to a more meaningful story about the darkness within us, and the temptation of that darkness.
 This is what gives us recurring enemies that players love to hate.
 Incidentally, one of the main reasons I use player-created opposition when possible is the simple fact of investment.
 Players care about things based on how much they have invested in them.
 GMs often forget this—the big bad that we create is cool to us, because we have invested in them heavily.
-The players could care less, until that bad guy touches something that they have invested in.
+The players couldn't care less, until that bad guy touches something that they have invested in.
 By stealing opposition from the players, we start with some level of investment, even if that’s no more than the players coming up with a name.
 And we’ll all be invested naturally through the prep process.
 So this ends up making a more involved game for everyone.

 ## Step Six: Pre-Game Prep